-Ms. Dee, 78, Filipino, is the Bank's Chairperson.
-Ms. Dee is also the Chairperson of House of Investments, Inc, EEI Corporation, Petroenergy Resources Corp, all of which are PSE-listed companies.
+Ms. Helen Y. Dee is the Bank's Chairperson.
+Ms. Dee is also the Chairperson of House of Investments, Inc, and Petroenergy Resources Corp, both of which are PSE-listed companies.
 She is also the Chairperson of Pan Malayan Management and Investment Corporation, Malayan Insurance Co.
 Inc., Landev Corporation, Hi-Eisai Pharmaceutical Inc., Malayan Educational Systems, Inc. and Manila Memorial Park Cemetery.
 Among the top companies where she holds a directorship position are Philippine Long Distance Telephone Company and Sun Life Grepa Financial, Inc. She graduated from Assumption College with a Bachelor of Science degree in Commerce and completed her Master's in Business Administration at De La Salle University.